-Hastily starting divorce procedures without knowing the costs is the same as diving into unknown water without knowing how deep it is and what could be waiting for you on the bottom… dangerous!!
+Hastily starting divorce procedures without knowing the costs is the same as diving into unknown water without knowing how deep it is and what could be waiting for you on the bottom.
+That’s dangerous!!

-As a professional divorce mediator in Southern California, I helped couples achieve a Marriage Settlement Agreement (MSA) through negotiating.
-At that time I still believed in divorce.
-But over time two profound things have become abundantly clear to me that were not apparent to the couples who were going through the process until they were entrenched in it:
+As a professional divorce mediator in Southern California, I helped couples achieve a Marriage Settlement Agreement (MSA) through negotiation.
+At that time I believed in divorce.
+But over time two profound things have become abundantly clear to me that were not apparent to couples going through the process until they were entrenched in it:

 - The pain.
 Divorce is an attempted escape from a failing marriage which then turns out was not nearly as painful as the pain experienced from the divorce itself.
 Except in rare cases, divorce usually means jumping from the frying pan into the fire.
 That’s the bad news.

 - The effort.
-I discovered that the effort needed to save a marriage is less than a fraction of what’s needed for the divorce process… and is MUCH cheaper.
+I discovered that the effort needed to save a marriage is less than a fraction of what’s needed for the divorce process.
+And it’s MUCH cheaper, too.

-I no longer work on the “death of marriages” side.
+I no longer work on the “death of marriage” side.
 Now I help people save their marriages.
-Commonly used methods used by traditional marriage counselors are simply ineffective for most people and some marriage “professionals” actually encourage couples to split.
+Common methods used by traditional marriage counselors are simply ineffective for most people and some marriage “professionals” actually encourage couples to split.
 More on that later.

 In this article, I’ll summarize the financial variables that are part of the three main ways to get a divorce so that you’ll have a rough idea of what your own divorce could cost.
 I will also share with you the harsh realities of divorce and provide practical suggestions on how to navigate these treacherous waters.
 Finally, I’ll conclude with a plea to consider an alternative to divorce, i.e. to fix your marriage.
 I will also give you suggestions on how to set about doing this.
 So even if you qualify for a “do-it-yourself” divorce and might skip over the lawyer section, be sure to read everything else.